cs-4241-2023/final_project/README.md

 Our responsibilites:

-- Isabella Pabon - created the build page, saving, debugging.
+- Isabella Pabon - created the bio page, saving, debugging.

 - Mirandi McCormick - responsible for all character art and images for character creation